Libby App by OverDrive

 While 89.6% of users report being satisfied or very satisfied with the Libby app, many still experience friction when moving between borrowed items, holds, and library cards.
 These issues can lead to confusion and frustration, especially for the 53% who use the app daily or the 23% who have accidentally returned a book, particularly among users managing multiple library accounts or those with lower tech confidence.

-I implemented UX improvements to streamline navigation, reduce errors, and simplify library card management.
+Solutions included UX improvements to streamline navigation, reduce errors, and simplify library card management.

-Improving Library
+Improved Library

 Card Management

-top of each screen to simplify access and reduce confusion.
-Previously, they were scattered across multiple screens with inconsistent entry points, making them difficult to find and manage.
+Library card controls were moved to the top of each screen to simplify access and reduce confusion.
+Previously, they were scattered across multiple screens with inconsistent entry points, which made them hard to find and frustrating to use.

-Error Prevention
+Added Error Prevention

 and Feedback

-and Navigation
+Strengthened Navigation

 Outcomes